-Stockholm is an amazing city to go to for a city trip.
-It’s the capital city of Sweden and one of the most liberal, open-minded and trendy cities we have ever visited.
-I mean, gender-neutral bathrooms and shops nearly everywhere, how great is that?!
-3 days in Stockholm is enough time to fully enjoy the city.
-It’s possible to fit this Stockholm itinerary in a shorter time, 2 days perhaps, but in 3 days you can experience the urban side of the city but also the calm- and nature-side of it.
-In this blog post, we also share our best LGBT Stockholm tips!
+Stockholm is an amazing city for a city trip!
+It’s the capital city of Sweden and one of the most liberal, open-minded, and trendy cities we have ever visited.
+This Stockholm in 3 days itinerary is a complete guide to enjoy the city’s nature, must-see sights, cuisine, museums, and to get to know its history and culture.
+3 days in Stockholm is enough time to experience the urban side of the city but also the calm (nature-)side of it.

 Visit the Metro Stations

 Don’t just ride the metro, visit the stations!
 You probably wonder ‘why would I go visit a metro station?’
 Well, go there to admire the world’s largest art gallery!
 Every station in Stockholm is uniquely decorated with different art pieces.
 Therefore, it’s awesome to explore underground Stockholm as well.
 We tried to see most of them, but after five hours of underground exploration, we had to hurry to not miss the last metro at night.

 Go after rush hour in the morning, or late at night, for fewer people at the stations (which makes for better pictures!).
 You can easily do a self-guided tour or if you would like to have more information, join a metro art tour!
 There are a few stations you absolutely cannot miss:

 Stadion Station can be found on the red line and it’s our favorite art station of all.
 In our opinion, it can’t be missed during your 3 days in Stockholm!